 There’s a very low barrier to entry if you want to get up and running with a DAM now.
 We launched a product called Bynder Orbit, so you can simply enter an email and start managing your digital image collection instantly.
 With Orbit, you can:

-If you’re looking for more DAM tips and tricks, then check out our do-it-yourself DAM hub, which is packed full of DAM how-tos and best practices.
+If you’re looking for more DAM tips and tricks, then check out our DAM best practices hub, which is packed full of DAM how-tos.